Oliver O'Donovan: Personal life

 In 1978 he married Joan Lockwood O'Donovan.
 They have jointly authored two books on the history of Christian political thought, and have two sons, Matthew and Paul.

+Public lectures

+In 1998, O’Donovan delivered the twelfth Erasmus Lecture, titled Government as Judgment, sponsored by First Things magazine and the Institute on Religion and Public Life.
+In his lecture, O’Donovan explored the theological foundations of political authority, arguing that the act of governance reflects divine judgment when ordered toward justice and the common good.
+The lecture exemplified his broader interest in Christian ethics, political theology, and moral reasoning.

 Honours

 He has been a Fellow of the British Academy since 2000 and a Fellow of the Royal Society of Edinburgh since 2009.

+In 2023, he received an honorary doctorate from the Swiss private university STH Basel.